Abhishek4209/Movie-Recommender-System/readme.md

 ## Usage

-1. **Install Dependencies**: Make sure you have Python installed on your system along with the necessary libraries mentioned in the `requirements.txt` file.
+1. **Install Dependencies**: Make sure you have Python installed on your system along with the necessary libraries mentioned in the `requirement.txt` file.

 2. **Prepare Data**: Provide the system with movie data in a suitable format.
 The data should include textual information such as movie title, genre, and synopsis.